-But this is a portable and powerful computer that is well priced, especially for some of the things that you get standard in here.
+I have teamed up with HP to show you there in V 13 lineup for 2018.
+But a portable and powerful computer that is priced, especially for some of the things that your standard in here.

 So makes you check the link down below for all the different configurations and current pricing.
 The box that it comes in is nice.

 I love the map.
 Black and dramatic packaging.
 There isn’t a box.
 You just get the laptop itself, the charger, and the power cord, and that’s about it.
 And some paperwork, too, if you’re into that.

 So this could be perfect for both students and for business.
 And it has that unique hinge where you open it up.
 It elevates a laptop at an angle.
 And combined with that large ventilation area the display and underneaths the laptop, the machines stay nice and cool during use.